-That’s why the cigarettes are so cheap over in Bali, Thailand, and China.
+That’s why the cigarettes are so cheap over in Indonesia, Thailand, and China.
 Their government doesn’t impose such high excises (if any).

 Otherwise, if you want to learn a little more about vaping and the benefits of e-cigarettes – visit our page on vape prices.